BuilderIO/framework-benchmarks/README.md

 The goals for this project are to understand the performance tradeoffs of popular frameworks in real world-ish scenarios.
 We want to assume non trivial codebases and imperfect code and conditions, so to see how each framework holds up to real world scenarios and scale.

+We are intentionally not focused on client side rendering performance, for that please use [Stefan Krause](https://github.com/krausest)'s great [js-framework-benchmark](https://github.com/krausest/js-framework-benchmark)

 ### Status

 This project is in initial development.
 Do not put too much weight on these current results, there is still much more to do to ensure accuracy, consistency, and fairness.